Katello/katello/src/doc/YARDDocumentation.md

 There are several options

-1.  start Katello server and click on the link in the UI footer or go directly to {http://path.to.katello/a_prefix/yard/docs/katello/frames}
+-   start Katello server and click on the link in the UI footer or go directly to {http://path.to.katello/a_prefix/yard/docs/katello/frames}
+-   run standalone server `yard server --reload` and go to {http://localhost:8808}

+*Note: if any of the above fails try to run `bundle exec yard doc --no-cache` first.*

-1.  generate documentation statically
+-   generate documentation statically

     -   run `yard doc` in `katello/src`
     -   `open katello/src/yardoc/index.html`
     -   `yarddoc` directory is in `.gitignore`
-1.  run standalone server `yard server --reload` and go to {http://localhost:8808}

 Enable gem `yard-activerecord` in `bundler.d/development.rb` to have attributes and associations of ActiveRecord documented. *Note: It'll be permanently added later when gem is published and rpm packaged.*